+8. Your encouragement matters (especially Monday-Saturday)

 You will never know how much your encouragement lifts their spirits, especially during the week.
 While your encouragement of their sermon on Sunday is nice, encouragement during the week feels like you really care, that during your busy day, you were thinking good things about them.

 9. Your pastor would take a bullet for you

 They would take a bullet for you, even if you wouldn’t take one for them.
 They have a burden for you because God gave them the burden.
-They prays for you, they care about you, and they would do anything they could to make sure you know God.
+They pray for you, they care about you, and they would do anything they could to make sure you know God.
 There are times you might feel your pastor doesn’t care about you, but it’s not true; they do.
 They may not get to speak to you or may miss a visit sometimes, but if they didn’t care about you, they wouldn’t be your pastor, they would choose a profession with less stress, more money, and emotional stability.